A colostomy is an operation to divert one end of the colon (part of the bowel) through an opening in the tummy.

 Your stoma nurse can give you more advice.

-Following a colostomy, some men find the blood supply and nerve endings to their penis have become damaged.
-This can make it difficult getting or maintaining an erection (erectile dysfunction).
+Having a colostomy can affect the blood supply and nerve endings to the penis.
+This can make it difficult to get or maintain an erection (erectile dysfunction).

-There are several ways to treat erectile dysfunction, including taking a medication called sildenafil, which helps increase blood supply to the penis.
+There are many treatments for erectile dysfunction, including a medication called sildenafil (Viagra), which helps increase blood supply to the penis.

 Other sex-related issues

-It's important to stress that many people who have a colostomy enjoy a good sex life, although it can take several months to build up the confidence and trust to make this possible.
+It's important to stress that many people with a colostomy enjoy a good sex life, but it can take several months to build up the confidence and trust to make this possible.

-If the appearance of your stoma and colostomy equipment is off-putting during sex, you can always cover them with a nightgown or boxer shorts.
+If the appearance of your stoma and colostomy equipment is off-putting during sex, you can always cover them.

 Other tips that may improve your sex life include: